 We are a leading K-12 after-school tutoring services provider in China.
-We offer comprehensive tutoring services to K-12 students covering core academic subjects, including mathematics, English, Chinese, physics, chemistry, biology, history, political science and geography.
+We offer comprehensive tutoring services to K-12 students covering core academic subjects, including mathematics, English, Chinese, physics, chemistry, biology, history, political science and geography as well as preschool classes.
 We have successfully established "Xueersi" as a leading brand in China's K-12 private education market closely associated with high teaching quality and academic excellence in China, as evidenced by our students' academic performance, our ability to recruit most of our students through word-of-mouth referrals as well as the numerous recognitions and awards we have received.

 We deliver our tutoring services primarily through small classes, personalized premium services (i.e., one-on-one tutoring) and online course offerings.
-As of February 29, 2012, our extensive network consisted of 270 learning centers and 247 service centers in 14 cities throughout China, with most of these learning centers and service centers located in Beijing and Shanghai, as well as our online platform.
-Our student enrollments increased from approximately 382,500 in the fiscal year ended February 28, 2010 to approximately 690,300 in the fiscal year ended February 29, 2012, representing a compound annual growth rate, or CAGR, of 34.3%.
+As of February 28, 2013, our extensive network consisted of 255 learning centers and 237 service centers in 15 cities throughout China, with most of these learning centers and service centers located in Beijing and Shanghai, as well as our online platform.
+Our student enrollments increased from approximately 486,400 in the fiscal year ended February 28, 2011 to approximately 816,110 in the fiscal year ended February 28, 2013, representing a compound annual growth rate, or CAGR, of 29.5%.

 We are committed to providing our students with high-quality services and an exceptional learning experience.
-Our commitment is reflected in our continual focus on recruiting, training and retaining teachers with strong academic credentials, relevant experience and a passion for education; our emphasis on developing, updating and improving our curricula and course materials; and our stress on standardizing operating procedures throughout our network.
+Our commitment is reflected in our continual focus on recruiting, training and retaining teachers with strong academic credentials and a passion for education; our emphasis on developing, updating and improving our curricula and course materials; and our efforts to standardize operating procedures throughout our network.
 This in turn has led to a strong track record of outstanding student achievement.